Fig rolls are classic English biscuits have a sweet crumbly pastry encasing a delicious lightly spiced fig filling.

 - 175 g (6oz) plain flour plus extra for rolling

-- 5 tbsp ground almonds
+- 5 tablespoon ground almonds

 For the filling